-The Remuneration Committee was established in April 2014, and consists of two independent Non-Executive Directors, Rafaèle Tordjman and James Healy, and our Chief Executive Officer (CEO), Hugh Griffith.
-We are presenting our Directors' Remuneration Policy to our shareholders for the first time at our Annual General Meeting of Shareholders to be held on 21 June 2018.
+The Remuneration Committee was established in April 2014, and consists of two independent Non-Executive Directors, Rafaèle Tordiman and James Healy, and our Chief Executive Officer (CEO), Hugh Griffith.

 The Remuneration Committee is responsible for reviewing and establishing our executive remuneration policy and philosophy, including reviewing the performance of the Executive Directors and setting the scale and structure of their remuneration and the basis of their service agreements with due regard to the interests of the shareholders.
 It is the policy of the Remuneration Committee that no individual can participate in discussions or decisions concerning his or her own remuneration.